ErikKalkoken/evebuddy/README.md

   - Systems
   - Types

-- **Mail client**: Full mail client for receiving and sending Eve mails
+- **Mail client**: Full mail client for receiving and sending EVE mails

 - **Run in Background**: The app can run in the background and continue to notify you while you are doing something else (e.g. play Eve Online)
   - Desktop: Can minimize to system tray and show an indicator for new EVE mail